Jbleezy/BO2-Reimagined/README.md

 * Survival & Grief: power doors are buyable doors
 * Grief: added Ballistic Knife, Ray Gun, and Ray Gun Mark 2 to the Mystery Box
 * Added collision to area at Cornfield that was considered out of the map
+* Fixed zombie riser spawn points that were too high above ground
 * Fixed zombie pathing at Cornfield behind the tower
-* Fixed a zombie riser spawn point at Outside Power Station being too high above ground
-* Fixed a zombie pathing exploit at Town in Bookstore
+* Fixed zombie pathing at Town in Bookstore

 #### Bus Depot
 * Added Grief game mode